 Never buy more than you will need for one year.

-This is because you may end up with pesticide that you will have to dispose of if the product is withdrawn and becomes illegal to use.
+This is because you may end up with PPP that you will have to dispose of if the product is withdrawn and becomes illegal to use.
 Also, product labels may deteriorate and become difficult to read if containers are kept for many years.

 It is illegal for allotment societies to buy pesticides in larger containers to sell on to members in smaller quantities where the product is put into alternative packaging without the original label.
 This is for safety reasons as the original packaging will have been assessed for storage of the pesticide and the label for correct instructions on safe use, storage and disposal of the product.
-Such situations could lead to incorrect and unsafe use, storage and disposal which may affect the health of people, animals and pollute the environment.
+Such situations could lead to incorrect and unsafe use, storage and disposal which may affect the health of people and animals and pollute the environment.
 Allotment societies found to be doing this risk enforcement action being taken against them.

 However, buying product in bulk where the product being sold on to allotment society members remains in the authorised packaging with the authorised label is allowed.

 Part of the legal definition of a plant protection product takes into account the intended use of the product.
-For example garlic extract sold as a foodstuff doesn't require authorisation under plant protection product regulations but garlic extract sold as an insecticide does.
+For example, garlic extract sold as a foodstuff doesn't require authorisation under plant protection product regulations, but garlic extract sold as an insecticide does.
 In practice this means a number of own use home-made remedies such as beer traps or coffee grounds fall outside the scope of regulations.

 HSE's policy on enforcement and the circumstances in which enforcement is appropriate is set out in more detail in our Enforcement Policy Statement.

-Most of the pesticides that you can use in the home, garden or allotment are approved for amateur use.
+Most of the PPPs that you can use in the home, garden or allotment are approved for amateur use.
 This means that you do not need specific training to use these products.
 The label will be worded so that the instructions are easy to follow, to ensure that the product is used safely.
 These products are most likely to be found in your local garden centre, DIY store or supermarket.

-Many other pesticides, such as those used on farms, or in public areas are approved for use in much larger commercial situations.
-The labels of these 'professional' products can be more complicated, and by law must only be used by those who have had the appropriate training.
+Many other PPPs, such as those used on farms, or in public areas are approved for use in much larger commercial situations.
+The labels of these 'professional' products can be more complicated, and by law they must be used only by those who have had the appropriate training.
 Professional products should never be used by the untrained amateur gardener.
 Someone with the right training can use a professional product in the home, garden or allotment so long as the intended use appears on the label.

 An increasing number of members of the public are getting involved with allotment societies or volunteer groups taking on larger gardening projects which may previously have been undertaken by paid contractors.
-For example volunteer groups now manage parts of some public parks, take on 'Britain in Bloom' or similar projects and some allotment societies are now responsible for maintaining the whole allotment site rather than just individual plots.
-These activities span the borderline between amateur and professional uses of pesticides.
+For example, volunteer groups now manage parts of some public parks, take on 'Britain in Bloom' or similar projects and some allotment societies are now responsible for maintaining the whole allotment site rather than just individual plots.
+These activities span the borderline between amateur and professional uses of PPPs.